 On payment of the card fee at annual renewal you will receive 10,000 KrisFlyer miles.
 It’s not clear at this stage whether this card will allow annual fee waiver, but if you do manage to get the renewal fee waived you will not be entitled to this benefit.

-10,000 KrisFlyer miles are worth around S$200, so payment of the $192.60 annual fee for these miles isn’t a bad deal, at a cost of 1.93 cents each, even if you don’t place any value on the card benefits themselves.
+10,000 KrisFlyer miles are worth around S$190, so payment of the $192.60 annual fee for these miles is close to this valuation, at a cost of 1.93 cents each, even if you don’t place any value on the card benefits themselves.

 Once again though there’s no hurry on UOB’s part to award you the renewal fee bonus miles.
 You’ll wait up to three months after your annual fee is paid before you see the miles in your KrisFlyer account (e.g. annual renewal fee paid mid-May 2020, 10,000 miles will credit by mid-August 2020).